Ashkenaz: Medieval reception

-The Karaite philologist David ben Abraham al-Fāsi, writing around the turn of the millennium, identified Ashkenaz as the ancestor of the Khazars.
+The Karaite philologist David ben Abraham al-Fāsi, writing around the year 1000 CE, identified Ashkenaz as the ancestor of the Khazars.

 Rabbinic Judaism

 In rabbinic literature, the kingdom of Ashkenaz was first associated with the Scythian region, then later with the Slavic territories, and, from the 11th century onwards, with northern Europe and Germany.
 The region of Ashkenaz was centred on the Rhineland and the Palatinate (notably Worms and Speyer), in what is now the westernmost part of Germany.
 Its geographic extent did not coincide with the German Christian principalities of the time, and it included northern France.

 How the name of Ashkenaz came to be associated in the rabbinic literature with the Rhineland is a subject of speculation.

 In rabbinic literature from the 11th century, Ashkenaz was considered the ruler of a kingdom in the North and of the Northern and Germanic people.
 (See below.)

 Ashkenazi Jews

 Sometime in the Early Middle Ages, the Jews east of France came to be called by the name Ashkenazim, in conformity with the custom of designating areas of Jewish settlement with biblical names, Spain as Sepharad, France as Tzarfat, and Bohemia as Canaan.
 By the High Middle Ages, Talmudic commentators like Rashi began to use Ashkenaz/Eretz Ashkenaz to designate Germany, earlier known as Loter, where, especially in the Rhineland communities of Speyer, Worms, and Mainz, the most important Jewish communities arose.
 Rashi uses leshon Ashkenaz (Ashkenazi language) to describe the German language, and Byzantium and Syrian Jewish letters referred to the Crusaders as Ashkenazim.

 Given the close links between the Jewish communities of France and Germany following the Carolingian unification, the term Ashkenazi came to refer to both the Jews of medieval Germany and France.
 Ashkenazi Jewish culture later spread in the 16th century into Eastern Europe, where their rite replaced that of existing Jewish communities whom some scholars believe to have been larger in demographics than the Ashkenazi Jews themselves, and then to all parts of the world with the migrations of Jews who identified as "Ashkenazi Jews".